Dead heading is important to get the maximum number of flowers and flowering time from a plant.

 Plants varying in how sensitive they are to dead heading, in terms of producing more flowers.
 Some plants, such as Clematis Crystal fountain, if deadheaded, may produce a second flush of flowers.
 For other plants, such as Sweet Peas, hardy Geraniums, and Roses, dead heading is vital to keep the plant flowering all summer long.
 Having explained this to a friend recently, she replied, "I did wonder why my sweet peas stopped flowering!"
-She didn't appreciate how important this simple task is for the continuance of flowers and a good summer display.

 Head heading is also very important for bedding plants to keep them flowering.
 If they are not deadheaded, the flowers will become less and less, and the plant leggy and will soon go over.
 With a little care most bedding plants should flower for weeks if not months.